nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 selection notion of liveness for lifetimes in which *some* of the lifetimes in a variable's type may be live while others are not.)
 So, in our running example, the lifetime `'p` would be live at precisely the same points that `p` is live.
-The lifetimes `'foo` and `'bar` are never live, since they do not appear in the types of any variables.
+The lifetimes `'foo` and `'bar` have no points where they are (directly) live, since they do not appear in the types of any variables.

+ * However, this does not mean these lifetimes are irrelevant; as shown below, subtyping constraints introduced by subsequent analyses will eventually require `'foo` and `'bar` to *outlive* `'p`.

 #### Liveness-based constraints for lifetimes